Can AI Help Me with Public Speaking Anxiety?

 What AI Cannot Do for Speaking Anxiety

-AI also cannot address anxiety that has deeper roots than preparation.
-If your fear is intense enough to cause physical symptoms, avoidance behaviour, or significant distress, that is a signal to work with a professional, not to add another preparation tool.
+AI also cannot reach anxiety that runs deeper than preparation.
+If your fear is intense enough to cause physical symptoms, avoidance, or real distress, that is a signal to work with a professional, not to add another preparation tool.
+For most speakers, though, the anxiety is practical rather than clinical.
+It comes from the gap between what you know you need to deliver and how ready you feel, and closing that gap is exactly what AI does well.

 Frequently Asked Questions About AI and Public Speaking Anxiety